Home / Blog

 You can fix this by simply tightening the joint.

-You can usually tighten a joint by hand.
-Try with a spanner if that doesn’t work.
+You can usually tighten a joint by hand, but try with a spanner if that doesn’t work.

 A cracked or split pipe

-You can only possibly temporarily manage this until a plumber comes and fixes it.
+You can only temporarily manage this until a plumber comes and fixes it.

 In the meantime, keep the water sources switched off.